PulkitUjjainwal/Image_Upload_Backend/README.md

-# Sleep Tracker API
+# Image Upload Platform API

-This repository contains the code for the Sleep Tracker API, which is designed to manage sleep records for users.
+This repository contains the code for an Image Upload Platform, allowing users to upload, view, and manage their images.
+The platform is built using Node.js, Express, Prisma ORM for database operations, and Next.js for the frontend.

 ## Setup